dnelw/trackr/README.md

 1. Checkout the code to your server

-> Note: If you plan to host this app on a subdirectory such as www.example.com/myapp, you need to specify where the app is going to be hosted by adding the `homepage` option in `frontend/package.json`

-> e.g. add `"homepage": "https://example.com/myapp/",`

 2. Set the following environment variables in ./frontend/.env.production (read more about this [here](https://auth0.com/blog/complete-guide-to-react-user-authentication/))

 ```